 Presentations by Cheryl Brown

-Cheryl Brown is a historian & professor of Business and Computer Applications at Oakton College.
+Cheryl Brown is a historian & retired professor of Business and Computer Applications at Oakton College.
 Her passion for remembering Kiddieland, has brought her to keep the memories alive.
-Expanding on that passion for Chicago history, her newest topic has you remembering the oldest bakeries in the Chicago area along with bringing samples of the best family-owned bakeries still open.
+Expanding on that passion for Chicago history, her next topic has you remembering the oldest bakeries in the Chicago area along with bringing samples of the best family-owned bakeries still open.
+Riverview, the world’s largest amusement park was demanded by her audiences.
+More fun topics included toys remembered: Fisher-Price, Lego, Toys of the 1980s & 1990s.
+New for 2025: Amusement Parks of Chicagoland

 Presentations: